NZSA Mentor Programme Guidelines and Rules

 Each mentorship spans a 7 – 8 month period which starts in April when the match is confirmed and ends by the end of November.

-Once National Office has received the names of the successful applicants from the Selection Committee the mentee is matched with a mentor taking into consideration the names given to us on the application form.
+Once National Office has received the names of the successful applicants from the Selection Panel, the mentee is matched with a mentor taking into consideration the names given to us on the application form and guidance from the selection panel.

-The selected mentor is sent a sample of the work in progress and once he or she has agreed to mentor, a phone / zoom / skype meeting is scheduled to ensure a good working relationship can be formed.
-If both parties are happy, each signs an agreement form and the mentorship can begin.
+The selected mentor is sent a sample of the work in progress and once he or she has agreed to mentor, a phone / online meeting is scheduled to ensure a good working relationship can be formed.
+If both parties are happy, each completes an agreement form and the mentorship can begin.
 If one of the pair feel that it would not work then a new mentor will be found for the mentee.

 Once the mentorship is confirmed National Office will provide a guide for the mentee on how to get the best out of the mentorship.
 This will include the rules of the mentorship, agreeing on a communication plan with the mentor and setting goals that are shared with the mentor.